yojo3000/bash_prompt/README.md

 ```

-Just install oh-my-bash by enter the command aboveand and replace those two files below to the origin one
+Just install oh-my-bash by enter the command above and and replace those two files below to the origin one
 ```
 cp bashrc ~.bashrc
 cp sexy.theme.sh ~/.oh-my-bash/themes/sexy/